f5devcentral/f5-agility-labs-xc/docs/class7/module3/task1.rst

    You should receive **JSON responses** from each endpoint.

-   *What’s happening behind the scenes:*
-   - Traffic flows through the F5 Distributed Cloud HTTPS Load Balancer.
-   - Requests are evaluated against the OpenAPI specification.
-   - API Discovery has started but it will take several hours to fully observe and correlate runtime behavior with the defined schema.

-   This traffic is critical—it gives F5 Distributed Cloud visibility into **actual API usage**, which will surface in API Discovery dashboards and security events.
+   This traffic is critical.
+It gives F5 Distributed Cloud visibility into **actual API usage**, which will surface in API Discovery dashboards and security events.

 Review API Endpoints in F5 Distributed Cloud
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-18. Open the F5 Distributed Cloud console and navigate to your application **Security Dashboard**.
+1. Open the F5 Distributed Cloud console and navigate to your application **Security Dashboard**.

    Navigate to: